abdallahkhaled72/Bulky_MVC/README.md

-# BookStore - E-Commerce Platform
+# Bulky - E-Commerce Platform
 A fully functional, production-ready Online Book Store built with ASP.NET Core MVC.
 This project demonstrates a modern, scalable backend architecture for an e-commerce platform that can be adapted to sell a diverse range of products online.

 ---